shieldon-io/document-translations/ko/guide/cakephp.md

 #### 1. Register a Middleware.

-As always, a middleware is ready for you.
+A middleware for CakePHP [here](https://github.com/terrylinooo/shieldon/blob/2.x/src/Firewall/Integration/CakePhp.php) is ready for you.
+Just register it on your application.

+Example:

 ```php
 /**